Last Updated on

 What is Korean grammar like?

 The basic word order for Korean sentences is subject-object-verb.
-However, the word order for Korean is also flexible and the verb is often the only word you need for the sentence to make sense.
-Like this, it’s easy to start creating sentences right away for beginners in Korean.
-If you wish to start learning Korean grammar today, start with our guide on Korean grammar for beginners.
+However, the word order for Korean is flexible and the verb is often the only word you need for the sentence to make sense.
+Thanks to this, it’s easy to start creating sentences right away for beginners who want to practice the language.
+If you wish to start learning the grammar today, start with our guide on Korean grammar for beginners.

-There are nine parts of speech in the Korean language.
+There are nine parts of speech in the language.
 These parts are nouns, pronouns, numbers, action verbs, adverbs, descriptive verbs and adjectives, interjections and exclamations, particles and postpositions and, lastly, determiners, pronouns, and indeclinable adjectives.
 If you know Japanese, you may recognize similarities in the grammar structure to Korean.

 What are Korean honorifics?

-The Korean language uses honorifics and speech levels to show the relationship between the speaker and who they’re speaking to or speaking of.
-Honorifics are important to use when talking of someone with higher status or older age.
-For example, you would use honorifics if you are talking about or to your parents.
+Korean uses honorifics and speech levels to show the relationship between the speaker and who they’re speaking to or speaking of.
+Speakers need honorifics when talking of someone with higher status or older age.
+For example, you would make use of honorifics if you are talking about or to your parents.

 Does the Korean language have genders?

-Technically there is no gender in Korean grammar.
-This means words are not categorized separately, like in French, for example.
-And because you only need the verb in your sentence, you might not also clearly use “he” or “she” in your sentence like you would in English.
+Technically, there is no gender in Korean grammar.
+This means words are not categorized separately, as in French, for example.
+And because you only need a verb in your sentence, you don’t need to write “he” or “she” in your sentence as you would in English.

 However, by using 그 (geu) for a man and 그녀 (geunyeo) for a woman in your speech or text, you can make it clear whether you are talking about a man or a woman.
-Additionally, Korean vocabulary also owns a lot of words that are specific to a gender like 오빠 (oppa) for men, meaning big brother, and 언니 (eonni) for women, meaning big sister, or other familial titles that are specific to a gender.
+Additionally, Korean vocabulary owns a lot of words that are specific to gender such as 오빠 (oppa) for men, meaning big brother, and 언니 (eonni) for women, meaning big sister, or other familial titles that are specific to a gender.

 What is Korean vocabulary like?